nestjs/docs.nestjs.com/content/recipes/swagger.md

 #### Generics and interfaces

-TypeScript does not store any metadata about generics and interfaces.
-Hence, if you use them to define your DTOs, we may not be able to properly generate model definitons at the runtime.
+Since TypeScript does not store metadata about generics or interfaces, when you use them in your DTOs, `SwaggerModule` may not be able to properly generate model definitions at runtime.

 #### Raw definitions